nikic/PHP-Parser/doc/0_Introduction.markdown

 as `$$bar`, `${'foobar'}` or even `${!${''}=barfoo()}`.
 You don't have to worry about recognizing all the different syntaxes from a stream of tokens.

-Another questions is: Why would I want to have a PHP parser *written in PHP*?
+Another question is: Why would I want to have a PHP parser *written in PHP*?
 Well, PHP might not be a language especially suited for fast parsing, but processing the AST is much easier in PHP than it would be in other, faster languages like C. Furthermore the people most probably wanting to do programmatic PHP code analysis are incidentally PHP developers, not C developers.